eidp/platform-documentation/docs/platform/features.md

 As explained in [the platform overview](./overview), EIDP provides a complete developer platform.
 This page summarizes the features and components of this platform.

-## EIDP accounts
+## EIDP instances

+As EIDP customer, you can set up one or multiple instances of our platform.
+On a single instance you can run as many applications or products as you want.
-EIDP customers can set up accounts for one or multiple products they launch on EIDP.
-EIDP accounts are logically segregated from one another at the account level, and have their own billing details and overview.
-Customers can create multiple accounts for separate logical collections of apps and products.
+EIDP instances are logically segregated from one another at the instance level, and have their own billing details and overview.
+You can create multiple instances for separate logical collections of apps and products.
+However, each instance is a separate platform, and does not share any resources with other instances.
+This means that there is quite some overhead in setting up a new instance.
+Hence, we recommend to only set up a new instance when you have a clear reason to do so, such as:

+* Separate billing or organisational reasons.
+* Separate data residency or compliance requirements.
+* Separate network connectivity requirements.
+* Separate security or operational requirements.

 ## Infrastructure